-Lake Erie College of Osteopathic Medicine
+Drexel University College of Medicine

 Rocky Vista University College of Osteopathic Medicine

-"This program has been great so far.
+UPMC Hamot Emergency Medicine Residency provided excellent training and made me feel more than prepared for becoming an attending.
+I went to work at a smaller community hospital after residency and felt that I was capable of taking care anything that came through the door.
 When I interviewed for the program, I fell in love.
 Everyone was so welcoming and seemed like a large family, which I was looking for.
-I'm now so grateful to be part of the great family of UPMC Hamot emergency medicine residents.
-The attendings are also very welcoming and enjoy teaching.
-The entire hospital is welcoming of us as residents.
+I'm now so grateful to have been part of the great family of UPMC Hamot emergency medicine residents.
+The entire hospital is welcoming of the residents.
 In the ED, you are definitely never short of patients to see and learn from.
 So much pathology comes through the doors that you will constantly be learning.
 There are tons of procedures available to do.
-I've also fallen in love with Erie.
+The attendings are also very welcoming and enjoy teaching.
+I know this for a fact since I am now an attending back here at UPMC Hamot.
+I've fallen in love with Erie!
 I'm originally from Texas and people are always asking how I could like Erie and its weather.
 Well, I love the seasons and there is so much to do here.
 It very much has the feel of a small town with big city amenities.
-The UPMC Hamot Emergency Medicine Residency Program provides great training and I'm so glad to be a part of it!"
+The UPMC Hamot Emergency Medicine Residency Program provides great training and I'm so glad that I was able to be a part of it!